devn/getclojure/README.md

 * To Bendyworks for 20% time.
 * To ClojureWerkz for providing great libraries.
-* To Anthony Grimes (Raynes) for letting meb steal some of his code from RefHeap to speed things along.
+* To Anthony Grimes (Raynes) for letting me steal some of his code from RefHeap to speed things along.
 * To Phil Hagelberg (technomancy) for his help with Heroku-related issues.